 Raleigh’s own fantasy author Ware Wilkins has launched a new series (“The Sadie Salt Series”) that is flying off the shelves.
 Brush With Death, featuring paranormal dentist (yes, you read that right) Sadie Salt, is a sarcastic, dark, and funny urban fantasy that takes place in the Blue Ridge Mountains and centers around her many misadventures.

-Suzanne, along with her husband, Dave, owns Page 158 Books.
+Suzanne, along with her husband, Dave, owns Page 158 Books, located at 415 S. Brooks St. in Downtown Wake Forest.